Bash-ton/Bash-ton.github.io/index.md

 in a database so that users can go back and see how much they spent during<br/>
 previous months<br/>
 <br/>
-This project was made by one person
+This project was made by 1 person
 #### Tools, methods and languages used in this project
 * Javascript
 * React